 Based on these fields, the system will fill in the data in the JPK_FA file.
 You can export the ready file from the MANAGE → INVOICES.

-Click Export in the top right corner, choose the JPK_FA (Urząd Skarbowy) format, optionally set the date range for which you want to generate the file and click Export again.
+Click Export in the top right corner, choose the format JPK_FA (Urząd Skarbowy), optionally set the date range for which you want to generate the file and click Export again.
 Dates in the JPK_FA file are saved in the Warsaw/Poland time zone.

 If your company uses a subjective or objective VAT exemption (ticket configuration with VAT rate zw), you need to specify the legal basis (e.g. VAT EXEMPTION section (e.g. art.
-43 sec.
-1 point 29 letter c of the VAT Act).
-This information will be automatically added to the invoice when you select the "zw" (exempt) rate, which is a necessary condition for the correctness of the XML schema in KSeF.
+43 ust.
+1 pkt 29 lit. c ustawy o VAT).
+This information will be automatically placed on the invoice when you choose the "zw" (exempt) rate, which is a necessary condition for the correctness of the XML schema in KSeF.

-In the context of the KSeF regulations coming into force in 2026, pay special attention to:
+In the context of KSeF regulations coming into force in 2026, pay special attention to:

-Separation of numbering series: Even though the decision about numbering is up to you, to meet the technical requirements of KSeF, the numbering for B2B and B2C invoices should be separate.
-This lets the system precisely distinguish documents that must be sent to the MF gateway (B2B) from those that remain outside the system (B2C).
+Separation of numbering series: Even though the decision about numbering is up to you, to meet KSeF’s technical requirements, numbering for B2B and B2C invoices should be separate.
+This lets the system accurately distinguish documents that must be sent to the Ministry of Finance gateway (B2B) from those that remain outside the system (B2C).

 B2B numbering (WITH VAT ID): Intended for companies.
 These invoices are automatically converted to XML format and sent to KSeF.
-We recommend using a unique prefix (e.g. /B2B), which makes it easier for you to identify documents with an assigned KSeF ID number.
+We recommend using a unique prefix (e.g. /B2B), which will make it easier for you to identify documents with an assigned KSeF ID number.

 B2C numbering (WITHOUT VAT ID): Intended for private individuals (consumers).
-Under the current regulations, these invoices do not go to KSeF, so a separate numbering series is required.
+Under the current regulations, these invoices do not go to KSeF, therefore a separate numbering series is required.

-The organizer has full freedom in configuring the order of data such as dzień, miesiąc, rok and indeks, as well as the option to add fixed elements (e.g. event name or the split between B2B and B2C).
-This way invoice numbers will be fully compliant with the regulations that apply to you and consistent with the company’s internal procedures.
+The organizer has full freedom in configuring the order of data such as dzień, miesiąc, rok and indeks, as well as the option to add fixed elements (e.g. event name or the split B2B and B2C).
+Thanks to this, invoice numbers will be fully compliant with the regulations that apply to you and consistent with the company’s internal procedures.

 The example below shows the correct configuration of invoice numbering, where in the places:

-month - the number corresponding to the month in which the ticket was bought will be inserted automatically
+month - a number will be automatically inserted that corresponds to the month in which the ticket was bought

-year - the number corresponding to the year in which the ticket was bought will be inserted automatically
+year - a number will be automatically inserted that corresponds to the year in which the ticket was bought

 index - the next invoice number will be inserted

-/B2B and /B2C - will be a fixed element, added at the end of every VAT invoice/regular invoice.
+/B2B and /B2C - will be a fixed element, inserted at the end of each VAT invoice/personal invoice.

 After filling in the above data and granting permissions in the Taxpayer Application (described in the first part of the article), activate the integration: